blakeblackshear/frigate/docs/docs/configuration/autotracking.md

 ### The autotracker loses track of my object.
 Why?

 There are many reasons this could be the case.
-If you are using experimental zooming, your `zoom_factor` value might be too high, the object might be traveling too quickly, the scene might be too dark, there are not enough details in the scene (for example, a PTZ looking down on a driveway or other monotone background without any hard lines), or the scene is otherwise less than optimal for Frigate to maintain tracking.
+If you are using experimental zooming, your `zoom_factor` value might be too high, the object might be traveling too quickly, the scene might be too dark, there are not enough details in the scene (for example, a PTZ looking down on a driveway or other monotone background without a sufficient number of hard edges or corners), or the scene is otherwise less than optimal for Frigate to maintain tracking.

+Your camera's shutter speed may also be set too low so that blurring occurs with motion.
+Check your camera's firmware to see if you can increase the shutter speed.

 Watching Frigate's debug view can help to determine a possible cause.
 The autotracked object will have a thicker colored box around it.